lbod/delitetutorial/tutorials/beginner.md

 however in many cases this isn't a limiting factor.
 Support for this will be explained in a later more advanced tutorial when we discuss
 [Liaison](https://github.com/ibm-js/liaison).
 The handlebars template implementation delite uses is primarily focused on performance.

+What we've done so far isn't very exciting, so lets try and do something more 'real life', for example a blogging widget.

 We'll create a new delite custom element using Yeoman again.

-Create a new directory somewhere (named `custom-templated`, which will also be our package name) and change directory to it using the command :
+Create a new directory somewhere (named `blogging-package`) and change directory to it using the command :

-    mkdir -p custom-templated
+    mkdir -p blogging-package
-    cd custom-templated
+    cd blogging-package

 Run Yeoman again to create our scaffold

     yo delite-element

-You'll be prompted to enter the widget package name & the name of the custom widget element, accept the defaults for delite widget element package
+You'll again be prompted to enter the widget package name & the name of the custom widget element, set all the values as shown below:
-& delite widget element name, select Yes for the template option and no for the rest.

     ?
-What is the name of your delite widget element package? (custom-templated) ?
-What do you want to call your delite widget element (must contain a dash)? (custom-templated-element) ?
+What is the name of your delite widget element package? (blogging-package) ?
+What do you want to call your delite widget element (must contain a dash)? (blog-post) ?
 Would you like your delite element to be built on a template?
 Y ?
 Would you like your delite element to providing theming capabilities?
 N ?
 Will your delite element require string internationalization?
 N